Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/07_Binding.md

 To select the GPUs we either use a map with numbers of cores (ideal for pure MPI programs) or masks (the only option for hybrid programs).
-The mask that we give in the example uses 7 cores per CCD and always skips the first core, so it is symmetric and works on the current configuration of LUMI or a configuration like Frontier where the first core of each chiplet is reserved and not available to Slurm jobs.
+The mask that we give in the example uses 7 cores per CCD and always skips the first core, as is required on LUMI as the first core of each chiplet is reserved and not available to Slurm jobs.
 To select the right GPU for `ROCR_VISIBLE_DEVICES` we can use the Slurm local task ID which is also what the MPI rank will be.